wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/02-Advanced-Hooks/03-correct-the-hook.md

 [This hook](https://developer.wordpress.org/reference/hooks/init/) is executed when the core of WordPress is loaded.

-This is usually the hook used to configure the core functionality of your plugin such as registering custom post-types, dashboard menus or cron tasks.
+This is usually the hook used to configure the core functionality of your plugin such as registering custom post-types, dashboard menus, or cron tasks.

 A [similar hook](https://developer.wordpress.org/reference/hooks/admin_init/) called `admin_init` exists to register core functionality, but only to WordPress admin pages.